jt-gilkeson/fragment-utils/README.md

 		// Lock the orientation for phones
 		DisplayHelper.forcePortraitForPhone(getActivity());

-		// Use a different layout manager for a tablet in landscape mode vs portrait if (displayHelper.isTabletLandscape())
+		// Use a different layout manager for a tablet in landscape mode vs any device in portrait mode if (displayHelper.isTabletLandscape())
 		{
 			// Two columns for tablet landscape